StarLegacy/StarLegacy.Wiki/Planets/Aecor.md

 ## Quick Notes

 This cluster of islands is based on the Greek country.
 High mountains and lots of islands.
-The dominating force is the Anarchists with many claims of land and warships.
 The planet contains a vast ocean and worst of all, skeletons.
+It's a very common planet for new players to start out on.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=Aecor)